If you’ve been wondering what is this keto thing, I have a lot to share with you on how to start a keto diet so you can lose weight fast.

 Cut Down On Carbs

-Reducing your intake of carbs is the very first step to get into ketosis.
+Reducing your intake of carbs is the very first step to getting into ketosis.

 Remember, I told you a few lines before that our body breaks down carbs and turns it into glucose.